0x3F3F/0x3F3F.github.io/_posts/2019-11-28-Secular-Trend-Commodity-Cycle.md

 Royalty companies can be considered as a finance business rather than a mining business, providing capital in exchange for revenues.
 Advantages include:

-- Receive royalty before deductions.
-Lower risk way to gain exposure.
+- Low Risk(I): Mining companies must pay royalties prior to all other deductions.
-- Falling commodity prices squeeze miners costs, there is no effect on royalty company.
+- Low Risk(II): Falling commodity prices squeeze miners costs.
+Royalties unaffected.
+- Low Risk(III): Unaffected by unexpected costs (cost overruns etc).
 - Better Inflation Hedge: Mining cost increases => Less profits for Miners.
 Royalties unaffected.
-- Not affected by mining issues (cost overruns etc)
 - Upside not priced in (Mine life extensions, Commodity price increases, New discoveries)
-- Trading at low values to NAV when compared with precious metal peers.
+- Trading at low multiples to NAV when compared with precious metal peers.

 As well as capturing the commodity upside, it is anticipated that the discounts to NAV should narrow as the companies increase in size as borrowing becomes cheaper.